 by Barbara Rocha

-You tell me not to be nervous, but there they all are looking right at me!”
+“You say, ‘Don’t be nervous.’
+But there they are looking at me!”

-That perspective only brings pain: turning panic into poise requires an attitude adjustment.
+Turns out they’re really not; but turning panic into poise requires an attitude adjustment.

+2. It’s never about you.
 It’s always about helping the audience.
 The quicker you realize the audience doesn’t care about you (not in the way we think they do) that they’re only interested in what you can do for them, the quicker you’ll feel poised and in control.

-Immediately identify how this topic will help this audience.
+3. Focus on the benefit to your audience.
+How will this topic help this audience.
 Why do they need to hear it?
 Even if you’ve been asked to speak so they can judge your speaking ability, find a reason the audience needs the information.
-It's never about you.
+(See #2).

-Just like you, when your audience arrives they’ve got other things on their minds.
+5. Recognize where the audience is focused.
+When your audience arrives they’ve got other things on their minds.
 And when they do get around to thinking about your presentation, it’s more along the lines of “I wonder if I’ll be bored.”
 “I wonder if I’ll get anything out of this that I can use.”
 And even if they notice you’re having a bad hair day, they don’t really care.
 They’re just glad it’s not them.

+6. Take your time getting started.
 Give yourself time to breathe and focus.
 Remind yourself they’re not staring at you.
 They’re looking in your direction from habit, while focusing on themselves and their needs.

 7. Don’t rush off at the end.
 It ain’t over til it’s over Two sentences before the end it’s easy to think, “I’m almost through.”
 Resist that temptation.
 You’re not finished until you’re in the car on the way home.
-Any deviation from that will start you thinking it’s about you, and wondering how to get out of there.
+If you don’t resist the temptation, you’ll start thinking it’s about you, and wondering how to get out of there.
 To stay poised and feeling in control, stay focused on what you’re there for, what you want them to do, and how they’ll benefit from it.